CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-02.md

 ## Task 5 : Query the Source Database from Fabric

-1. Navigate to the mirrored database in the Fabric portal.
+1. Go to the mirrored database in the Fabric portal.

     ![](../media/Lab-02/mirrored-db02.png)

-2. Select **View**, then **Source database**.
-This action opens the Azure Cosmos DB data explorer with a read-only view of the source database.
+2. Click on **View**, then select **Source Database**.
+This will open the Azure Cosmos DB data explorer in a read-only mode for the source database.

     ![](../media/Lab-02/source-explorer-query.png)

-  >**Note**: All the reads on the source database are routed to Azure and will consume Request Units (RUs) allocated on the account.
+  > **Note**: All read operations on the source database are routed to Azure and will consume Request Units (RUs) allocated to the account.

 ## Task 6 : Analyze the Target Mirrored Database

-1. Navigate to the mirrored database in the Fabric portal.
+1. Navigate to the mirrored database within the Fabric portal.

-2. Switch from **Mirrored Azure Cosmos DB** to **SQL Analytics endpoint**.
+2. Switch from **Mirrored Azure Cosmos DB** to **SQL Analytics Endpoint**.

      ![](../media/Lab-02/sql-endpoint.png)

-3. Each container in the source database should be represented in the SQL analytics endpoint as a warehouse table.
+3. Each container from the source database will appear as a warehouse table in the SQL Analytics Endpoint.

-4. Select Orderstatus, open the context menu, then select **New SQL Query**, and select **Select Top 100**.The query will execute and return 100 records in the selected table .
+4. Select **Orderstatus**, open the context menu, and click on **New SQL Query**, then choose **Select Top 100**.
+The query will run and return the top 100 records from the selected table.

-   - Now, Select Orderitems then select **New SQL Query**, and select **Select Top 100**.
+   - Next, select **Orderitems**, click **New SQL Query**, and choose **Select Top 100**.

-   - Run any query.
-For example, use:
+   - Run the following sample query:

         ```sql
           SELECT TOP (100) [_rid],